bright/new-www/content/blog/exposed-rsql-search-implementation.md

 }
 ```

-*What we did here?* In `transaction` block.
+*What did we do here?* In `transaction` block.

 > Every database access using Exposed is started by obtaining a connection and creating a transaction.

-..we created the table in the database (`SchemaUtils.create` call) and filled up the DB with initial records.
+We created the table in the database (`SchemaUtils.create` call) and filled up the DB with initial records.

 ## REST endpoints